John Julius Norwich: Christmas Crackers

-Personal life
+Personal life and death

 Norwich's first wife was Anne Frances May Clifford, daughter of the Hon.
-Sir Bede Clifford; they had one daughter, the Hon.
+Sir Bede Clifford.
+They had one daughter, the Hon.
 Artemis Cooper, a historian, and a son, the Hon.
 Jason Charles Duff Bede Cooper, an architect.
 After their divorce, Norwich married his second wife, the Hon.
 Mary (Makins) Philipps, daughter of The 1st Baron Sherfield.

 Norwich was also the father of Allegra Huston, born of his affair with the American ballet dancer Enrica Soma while she was married to the American film director John Huston.

-Norwich lived for much of his life in a large detached Victorian house in Warwick Avenue, in the heart of Little Venice in Maida Vale, London, very close to Regent's Canal.
-He latterly downsized to a flat in nearby Bayswater.
+Norwich lived for much of his life in a large detached Victorian house in Warwick Avenue in Little Venice, Maida Vale, London, close to Regent's Canal.
+He later downsized to a flat in nearby Bayswater.

-He died at King Edward VII's Hospital in London on 1 June 2018, aged 88.
-He was cremated, and his ashes remain with his family, awaiting an appropriate occasion to be scattered in the Venetian Lagoon.
+Norwich died of heart failure on 1 June 2018, aged 88.